Simultaneous Reconstruction and Uncertainty Quantification for Tomography: Introduction

-A valuable setting for such a perspective is \textit{Gaussian process} (GP) modeling \cite{williams2006gaussian}.
-A GP approach to tomography establishes a prior model over the object to be reconstructed comprising a \textit{covariance function}, controlled by parameters that take over the role of regularization parameters, some of which establish a length scale (or possibly multiple length scales) relevant to the reconstruction.
-The predictions of the model at the detector are compared with observational data, where Gaussian noise---whether homoskedastic or heteroskedastic, or even correlated---can be naturally incorporated as part of the model, on the way to computing the likelihood function.
-The likelihood can then be maximized with respect to covariance parameters, providing the data fit approach to regularization.
-The resulting model reconstruction is obtained in the form of a predictive (``trained'') mean, attended by an estimated uncertainty encoded in the predictive (``trained'') covariance.
-Thus, ill-posedness is rephrased as uncertainty---measured by posterior predictive variance---and growth of measurement noise results in commensurate growth in posterior predictive variance, leading to ``soft'' rather than ``hard'' failure of the inversion, and a built-in quantification of reconstruction uncertainty.
+Instead, we consider tomographic reconstruction explicitly from a Bayesian statistical perspective, utilizing \textit{Gaussian process} (GP) modeling \cite{williams2006gaussian} to simultaneously achieve high-quality reconstruction and uncertainty quantification.
+In such a setting, ill-posedness is rephrased as uncertainty and qualitatively quantified by the posterior variance.
+GP-based reconstruction establishes a prior model over the unknown object that is comprised of a \text{mean} and \text{covariance} function.
+The GP prior is controlled by hyperparameters that take over the role of regularization parameters, some of which represent multiple length scales embedded in the object.
+The predictions from the model can be compared with observational data by means of the \textit{likelihood}, where noise can be naturally incorporated.
+We determine the model's hyperparameters by maximizing the likelihood, analogous to a data fit approach to regularization.
+The resulting reconstruction is obtained in the form of a posterior mean, attended by an estimated uncertainty encoded in the posterior covariance.
+In particular, we examine the effect of heteroscedastic (i.e., non-i.i.d) measurement noise and the advantage of modeling such noise correctly.
+We also explore the use of kernel mixtures to flexibly model any length-scale mixing while avoiding parameter proliferation.
+For simplicity, we confine ourselves to reconstructing 2D images.
+Extension to the 3D case is possible by considering individual slices.

-The tomographic application is only one example of a much broader set of applications to which the same methodology may be adapted without much effort.
-Any inverse problem with a linear transfer function connecting the model space to the measurement space is amenable to a GP treatment that follows the lines described in this article.
-Examples include denoising, deblurring, Fourier transform of scattered data, and data assimilation for linear models \cite{chen2007image,li2018learning}.

-GP reconstruction has been previously applied to various tomographic settings.
-Svensson et al. \cite{li2013bayesian} applied GP to soft x-ray tomography to reconstruct emissivity in stellarator plasmas.
-In order to capture length scale variations, continuously varying GP kernel length scales were implemented by using a Gibbs kernel with a local length-scale function set from the mean function of a second GP, in turn parameterized by values to be estimated at chosen ``support points.''
-The resulting model has a large number of parameters, most of which provide for modulation of local length scales.
-The model assumes i.i.d. (that is, homoskedastic) measurement noise.
-Purisha et al.~\cite{purisha2019probabilistic} demonstrated GP reconstruction in a continuous tomographic setting.
-Their approach is to implement covariance kernels using a truncated spectral representation, with basis functions that are amenable to closed-form implementation of the Radon transform, assuming no scale mixing, and a homoskedastic measurement noise model.